 Your Personal Information

-Weather, ice, government regulations and community requests may necessitate changes to the planned itineraries and/or the cancellation of certain shore excursions and enhancements.
+Weather, ice, government regulations, and community requests may necessitate changes to the planned itineraries and/or the cancellation of certain shore excursions and enhancements.
 Published itineraries are examples only and Adventure Canada reserves the right to change or modify the itinerary and landing sites at any time prior or during an expedition.
-Any identified change known at the time of departure will be communicated at the passenger orientation at the time of departure.
+Changes will be communicated at your expedition orientation or during your onboard expedition briefings.